 After his training at The Juilliard School, Mark held posts with the San Antonio Symphony as 2nd Trombonist, the Cincinnati Symphony as acting 2nd trombonist, and the Baltimore Symphony as Acting Principal Trombonist.
-In addition, Mark has been a finalist for many of the leading orchestra’s around the country including the Boston Symphony, National Symphony, Cincinnati Symphony, and Pittsburgh Symphony Orchestra.
 Mark was appointed Principal Trombone of the Utah Symphony Orchestra by Maestro Thierry Fischer in 2015, after previously been appointed as Associate Principal/ 2nd Trombone of the USO in 2013.

-Mark also currently serves on the faculty at the University of Utah as Lecturer of Trombone and is sponsored by the S.E.
-Shires Company who promotes him as one of their artists.
+Mark Davidson currently serves on the faculty at the University of Utah, where he teaches trombone students as well as an orchestral techniques class open to all music majors.
+As a clinician for S.E.
+Shires, he has also presented masterclasses and recitals throughout the country as well in Europe and Australia.
 In 2018, Mark was humbled to be chosen as soloist with the United States “Pershing’s Own” Army Orchestra for the American Trombone Workshop.
 In 2019, the University of North Texas Wind Ensemble released “Fiestas” which features Mark with his alma mater performing “Red Sky” by Anthony Barfield under the Mark Records label.

-With a strong passion for the advancement of music education and music performance in Utah, Mark founded the Mountain West Trombone Workshop in 2015, an annual event that brings brass players from around the country to Utah with the mission of engaging, transforming and inspiring musicians of all ages.
-In addition, Mark has presented master classes and recitals at schools such as the Peabody Institute of Music, Shepherd School of Music, New York University, and Temple University and has served as a faculty member with the Baltimore Symphony Orchestra Academy.
+With a strong passion for the advancement of music education and music performance in Utah, Mark founded the Mountain West Trombone Workshop in 2015, an annual event that brings trombonists from around the country to Utah with the mission of engaging, transforming and inspiring trombonists of all ages.